Research

 Pattern 1: Immediate Deletion

-• Did you delete text within seconds of writing it (before completing the full thought)?
+• Did we delete text within seconds of writing it (before completing the full thought)?

-• Did you retype the same phrase multiple times trying to find the "right" wording?
+• Did we retype the same phrase multiple times trying to find the "right" wording?

 Pattern 2: Word-Level Pauses

-• Did you pause for 5+ seconds between individual words (not just at sentence boundaries)?
+• Did we pause for 5+ seconds between individual words (not just at sentence boundaries)?

 • Did word choice feel like a consequential decision requiring extended deliberation?